 200 HTTP Tunnel to accountalt.azureedge.net:443 789 wwahost!Microsoft.Windows.CloudExperienceHost_cw5n1h2txyewy!App:3108

-CloudExperienceHost is a system apps which is located within c:\windows\systemapps.
+CloudExperienceHost is a system app that is located within c:\windows\systemapps.

-After establishing internet connectivity, device will download Windows Autopilot profile from the Azure Autopilot deployment service.
-After autopilot profile download , you will be prompted to enter your corporate email ID.
+After establishing internet connectivity, the device will download the Windows Autopilot profile from the Azure Autopilot deployment service.
+After the autopilot profile download, you will be prompted to enter your corporate email ID.

 HTTP Tunnel to login.microsoftonline.com:443 0 wwahost!Microsoft.Windows.CloudExperienceHost_cw5n1h2txyewy!App:3108